 An electronic interdealer platform should allow interdealer brokers to play an appropriate role to organize the OTC market.
-In a developing economy whose financial sector is dominated by banks, the interbank or interdealer market tends to form the core of the overall secondary bond

-18 In the Republic of Korea, commercial bond pricing services are provided by rating agencies in a competitive manner market because banks predominantly play the role of bond dealer.
+In a developing economy whose financial sector is dominated by banks, the interbank or interdealer market tends to form the core of the overall secondary bond market because banks predominantly play the role of bond dealer.
 An electronic trading platform needs to support this market segment.
 An interdealer platform should allow dealers to quote prices to each other so that they can trade among themselves competitively and adjust their bond positions.